-To be eligible for admission, applicants must have earned a bachelor's degree by the date in which they enroll at the Graduate School.
+To be eligible for admission, applicants must have earned a bachelor's degree from an accredited institution by the date on which they enroll at the Graduate School.

-Applicants who hold American doctorates or their international equivalents in the same or similar fields as those to which they propose to apply, or who have completed most of the work required to earn the PhD elsewhere, are not eligible for admission to the Graduate School.
+Applicants who hold American doctorates or their international equivalents in the same or similar fields as those to which they propose to apply, or who have completed most of the work required to earn the PhD elsewhere (i.e., beyond the equivalent of the Columbia M.Phil and/or three years of doctoral coursework) are not eligible for admission to the Graduate School.

 Applicants may submit the application up until 11:59 p.m. of the day on which their program's application deadline falls.